-Legislative Framework for Risk and Governance LFRG01-7 In this module, governance, risk management and controls are explored in the context of legislation that impacts the operations of the business.
+Legislative Framework for Risk and Governance LFRG01-7 In this module, governance, risk management and controls are explored within the context of legislations that impact on the operations of the business.
 The Companies Act, 2008 (Act No. 71 of 2008) is studied within the context of a growing company with complex operations.
-The module also addresses other legislation that affects companies and other types of businesses.
+The module also addresses other legislation that impacts on companies and other types of businesses.

 This module further develops the foundational principles introduced in the previous Strategy and Leadership modules.
 It centres on the intricacies of strategy and leadership within complex business structures.
-Students will acquire valuable insight into aligning strategy to create value for key stakeholders.
+Students will acquire valuable understanding on aligning strategy to create value for key stakeholders.
 The module specifically explores ethical challenges that arise in team management and organisational leadership.
-Students may only register for this module if they were eligible to write the SLVCO1-6 and STLGO1-6 exams.
+Students can only register for this module if they were eligible to write the exams of SLVC01-6 and STLG01-6.